-In 2010, Sean was also appointed to serve as Deputy Chief Counsel to the U.S. President’s National Commission on the BP Deepwater Horizon Oil Spill where he and his colleagues investigated the root causes of the spill.
-The hearing where Sean and the team presented its initial findings to the Commission can be seen at http://www.c-spanvideo.org/seangrimsley, and the Chief Counsel's report setting forth the team’s ultimate findings can be found here.
-Sean subsequently served as counsel and advisor to a major U.S. oil company regarding a 2011 oil spill in Chinese territorial waters.
-Sean regularly speaks to in-house law departments about the management and risk assessment failures that led to the BP oil spill.
+In 2010, Sean was appointed to serve as Deputy Chief Counsel to the President's Commission on the BP Deepwater Horizon Oil Spill where he and his colleagues investigated the root causes of the spill.
+The hearing where Sean and the team presented its initial findings to the Commission can be seen at http://www.c-spanvideo.org/seangrimsley, and the Chief Counsel's report setting forth the team's ultimate findings can be found here.
+Sean is also currently serving as Special Assistant Attorney General to the State of Colorado, assisting with the Colorado AG’s pattern and practice investigation of the Aurora Police Department and related entities.

-Prior to joining the firm in 2004, Sean served as law clerk to Justice Sandra Day O’Connor of the U.S. Supreme Court and Chief Judge Harry T. Edwards of the U.S. Court of Appeals for the D.C.
+Prior to joining the firm in 2004, Sean served as law clerk to Justice Sandra Day O'Connor of the U.S. Supreme Court and Chief Judge Harry T. Edwards of the U.S. Court of Appeals for the D.C.
 Circuit.
-Sean also worked for two years as an Assistant Federal Public Defender serving as trial and appellate counsel for indigent criminal defendants in federal court in Washington, D.C. where he served as lead counsel in over 100 matters.
+Sean also spent two years as an Assistant Federal Public Defender in Washington, D.C., serving as lead counsel in over 100 matters.
 He graduated summa cum laude from Michigan Law School in 2000 after obtaining B.A.s in Plan II Honors and Biology from the University of Texas.
-He lives in Denver with his wife Emily and their three wonderful (most of the time) children.

 Confidential CPR Arbitration (2018-2019)

-Lead trial counsel for claimant oil company in $100+ million breach of warranty and breach of contract dispute, including three-week arbitration hearing in December 2019.
-Decision pending.
+Lead trial counsel for claimant oil company in $100+ million breach of warranty and breach of contract dispute, including three-week arbitration hearing in December 2018 and closing arguments in March 2019.

-Second chair trial counsel for Sabre in antitrust action relating to contract between U.S. Airways and Sabre concerning Sabre’s Global Distribution System (GDS).
-US Airways sought $1.4 billion in trebled damages.
+Second chair trial counsel for Sabre in antitrust action relating to contracts between U.S. Airways (now American Airlines) and Sabre concerning Sabre's Global Distribution System.
+U.S. Airways sought $1.4 billion in trebled damages.
 Two-month jury trial resulting in defense verdict on one claim and elimination of 99% of damages on second claim.
-Sean took 12 out of 24 witnesses who testified live at trial, including cross-examining two of US Airways’ experts, and delivered an interim closing argument.
-Before trial, the team won motions to dismiss monopolization and declaratory judgment claims, for summary judgment dismissing US Airways’ claim for injunctive relief and over 75% of its damages claim, and for $6 million in costs/attorneys’ fees.
-Appeal currently pending.
+Took twelve out of twenty-four live witnesses, including cross-examining two of U.S. Airways' experts.
+Before trial, the team won a motion to dismiss monopolization and declaratory judgment claims, a motion for summary judgment dismissing U.S. Airways' claim for injunctive relief, and over 75% of its damages claim, and a motion for $6 million in costs/attorneys' fees.
+The Second Circuit subsequently vacated the jury's liability finding and remanded the case for a new trial.
+Trial date pending.

 Co-lead trial counsel for small independent exploration and production company in commercial and state securities law dispute.
 Claimant sought more than $25 million.
-After two-week hearing in June 2016, panel ordered claimant recover nothing and pay our client’s attorney’s fees.
+After two-week hearing in June 2016, panel ordered that claimant recover nothing and pay our client's attorneys' fees.

-First-chair trial counsel for defendant Sonitrol, former subsidiary of Tyco, International, in one-week damages-only trial where plaintiffs were seeking over $50 million in damages.
-Before Bartlit Beck got involved, a previous jury found that Sonitrol had willfully and wantonly breached its burglar-alarm monitoring contract by failing to detect three burglars who looted plaintiffs' warehouse and eventually lit fires that ultimately destroyed the building.
-The jury awarded plaintiffs the damages number sponsored by Sonitrol, which was roughly 10% of what plaintiffs were seeking.
+Co-lead trial counsel for Sonitrol, former subsidiary of Tyco, International, in one-week damages-only trial where plaintiffs were seeking over $50 million in damages.
+Before Bartlit Beck got involved, a previous jury found that Sonitrol had willfully and wantonly breached its burglar-alarm monitoring contract by failing to detect three burglars who looted plaintiffs' warehouse and eventually lit fires that destroyed the building.
+On retrial, the jury awarded plaintiffs the damages number sponsored by Sonitrol, which was roughly 10% of what plaintiffs were seeking.
 Affirmed on appeal.

 Confidential AAA Arbitration (2014-2015)